 In 2012, the Corporation entered into a contract with COMIDA which states that the Corporation will reimburse COMIDA for the cost of certain professional services.
 The contract states that the Corporation will not reimburse COMIDA more than \$30,000 each year for the next three years.
-For the year ended December 31, 2012, the Corporation paid approximately \$21,500 to COMIDA under the terms of this agreement.
+For the years ended December 31, 2013 and 2012, the Corporation paid approximately \$23,500 and \$21,500, respectively, to COMIDA under the terms of this agreement.